-Select the Jobs button on the Global Navigation bar and, on the Jobs page, select the Scheduled tab to edit and delete recurring jobs.
+Select the Jobs button on the Global Navigation bar and, on the Jobs page, select the Scheduled tab so you can edit and delete recurring jobs.

 You can filter the job list on the Scheduled tab with the Job Type and Show menus.
-Choose a Job Type to narrow the list to publish jobs of a specific kind.
-Choose a Show option to display jobs you created or jobs created by everyone in your company.
+Select a job type so you can narrow the list to publish jobs of a specific kind.
+Select a Show option if you want to display jobs you created or jobs created by everyone in your company.

-Select a recurring job on the Jobs page and follow these instructions to edit or delete it:
+Select a recurring job on the Jobs page and follow these instructions if you want to edit or delete it:

-To create a custom time interval for an upload (via FTP) or a publish job, choose Repeat > Custom on the Upload or Publish page.
-Then enter numbers and wildcards in the Rule box to describe a time interval for the upload or publish jobs to recur.
+To create a custom time interval for an upload (via FTP) or a publish job, on the Upload or Publish page, go to Repeat > Custom.
+Then enter numbers and wildcards in the Rule box describing a time interval for the upload or publish jobs to recur.

 The syntax for describing custom upload and publish time intervals in the Rule box is: